The Freedom Association: Party links

 The group has no formal party political affiliations but historically most members of TFA have also been associated with the Conservative Party.
 In May 1978, this led to former Conservative minister William van Straubenzee accusing TFA of "extremist infiltration" of his party.
 TFA has been described as the "conservative wing of the Conservative Party".
 Since 2007, TFA has been running fringe events at the Conservative Party conference with speakers such as Daniel Hannan and John Redwood and groups including the Taxpayers' Alliance.

 Leadership

 The Freedom Association's council includes Honorary Chairman: David Campbell Bannerman.
-Conservative members of parliament Sir Christopher Chope, Philip Davies, Philip Hollobone, and Andrew Rosindell, former Conservative MEP Lord Hannan, former UKIP MEP Roger Helmer, former Conservative member of the Scottish Parliament Brian Monteith, Baroness Cox, Lord Pearson of Rannoch, a former leader of UKIP and Walter Sweeney, a former Conservative MP.
+Conservative members of parliament Sir Christopher Chope, Philip Hollobone, and Andrew Rosindell, former Conservative MEP Lord Hannan, former UKIP MEP Roger Helmer, former Conservative member of the Scottish Parliament Brian Monteith, Baroness Cox, Lord Pearson of Rannoch, a former leader of UKIP and Walter Sweeney, a former Conservative MP.
 The Chief Executive is Andrew Allison.